Filter by:

 How do we best make use of our existing water infrastructure?
 And how do we help water managers balance the various interests they face in their daily work?
 Optimisation techniques for operational water management have now been assembled by Deltares for the first time in the overview paper 'Optimisation methods in water system operation'.
 The authors have compiled optimization techniques that they have been using in practice and the paper is intended for (prospective) water managers.
 At the same time, the authors invite fellow scientists to further develop optimisation techniques specifically for water management.How port businesses in Rotterdam can prepare for water challenges

-Water is essential for the port of Rotterdam.
+Water is essential for the Port of Rotterdam.
 It is used as a raw material, for cooling industry and as a means of transport for logistics.
 However, the quality and availability of water are changing, affecting the port, industry and logistics.Storm surge barriers and the path to a safe and liveable delta

 Storm surge barriers are vital to safeguarding the Netherlands from rising sea levels and extreme weather events.
 These imposing structures, such as the Maeslant Barrier and the Eastern Scheldt Barrier, protect our country from storm surges that could otherwise threaten its low-lying delta.
 However, as sea levels rise and climate change accelerates, questions arise about how long these barriers will remain effective, and how they should be maintained or adapted over time.How to stop our cities getting thirsty